-Would you like to earn passive income through affiliate marketing, but aren’t you quite sure how to get started?
+Would you like to earn passive income through affiliate marketing, but you aren’t quite sure how to get started?
 Then you’ve come to the right place.

-In this guide I’ll explain in detail:
+In this super comprehensive affiliate marketing beginners guide I’ll explain in detail:

 - What affiliate marketing is and how it works

-- How to choose an affiliate program
+- How to pick an affiliate program

 I’ll also show examples of successful affiliate websites and tell you what you can learn from them.